 Providing us with documentation that shows your buying or service experience lets us verify that you're eligible to write a review.
 This helps us create a more trustworthy online review community.

-- A reviewed company can report a review if they believe the reviewer has not had a genuine buying or service experience**
+- A business flags a review because they believe the reviewer has not had a genuine buying or service experience with them.

 What types of documentation can we accept?